 Once only available to the rich and royal, velvet has long been considered luxurious… yet also expensive and high maintenance.
 Oh how times have changed!
 Today’s velvet is affordable, durable and easy to clean, making it one of the best choices in furniture upholstery.
 And keeping your velvet crush alive is as easy as the occasional warm sponge and vacuum.
+Best of all, with MyStyle Select, you can now customise your velvet sofa from a sumptuous selection of colours.

 ✅ Before use, we recommend applying a fabric-protection treatment on the upholstery, as you would with any beloved fabric furniture.